substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 This code change fixes an issue where a node would need to do a major sync to sync to the tip of the chain if it was stopped and started while downloading block history, even after warp syncing.
-The change also updates the sync state displayed by Informant.
+The change also updates the sync state displayed by `Informant`.

 ---